-Save the lovey sign offs for your family and significant other.
+Save these sign-offs for your family and significant other and opt for a more professional sign-off when you're sending a business email.
 Anything demanding a response, even when wrapped in a pleasantry like “please get back to me,” is demanding and can be off-putting to your recipient.

-Other sign offs should only be used in very specific communications.
-Unless you’re corresponding with a government official or a clergy member, do not sign off with “respectfully yours.”
-Similarly, “have a blessed day” has religious undertones and should only be used when you know your recipient will appreciate this sign off.
+Other sign-offs should only be used in very specific types of communication.
+For example, “have a blessed day” has religious undertones and should only be used when you know your recipient will appreciate this sign off.

 You’ve seen postscripts in emails before.
 They’re the final concluding sections that come after the sender’s signature and usually make some kind of offer or add a cheeky closing thought.
 They start with the letters P.S.

-Keep the following tips in mind to perfectly nail every email ending:
+Keep the following tips in mind to perfect your email endings: